zaidan1/sustainability-tracker/README.md

 # sustainability-tracker
 The **Sustainability Tracker Plugin** is a WordPress plugin designed to help website owners monitor and reduce the carbon footprint of their websites.
 It integrates with custom tracking solutions or Google Analytics to gather data on page views and calculates the associated carbon emissions.
-The plugin also offers a simple Carbon Footprint Calculator for users to estimate the environmental impact of their website based on monthly page views.
-With support for multiple tracking methods and easy integration, this plugin is an essential tool for those looking to make their websites more sustainable.

 ## Features